lake-wg/ra/draft-ietf-lake-ra.md

 Remote attestation protocol elements are carried within EDHOC's External Authorization Data (EAD) fields.
 EDHOC {{RFC9528}} supports one or more EAD items in each EAD field.

-The Attester can act as either the EDHOC Initiator (IoT device) or the EDHOC Responder (Network service), depending on the attesting target.
+The Attester can act as either the EDHOC Initiator or the EDHOC Responder, depending on the attesting target.
 In the background-check model, the Attester (EDHOC Initiator/IoT device) exchanges evidence with the Relying Party (EDHOC Responder/Network service) during the EDHOC session.
 In the passport model, the Attester (EDHOC Responder/Network servie) exhcnages the attestation result with the Relying Party (EDHOC Initiator/IoT device) during the EDHOC session.
 Section {{attestation-dimensions}} defines three independent dimensions for performing remote attestation over EDHOC: